Latino Activity Files

-These records primarily document Latino activities at the Smithsonian Institution with regard to exhibitions, committees, special events, and projects.
-Material includes correspondence and memoranda pertaining to the Latino Media Advisory Committee; reports and meeting minutes of the Smithsonian Latino Oversight Committee; Hispanic Heritage ...
+This accession consists of records that primarily document Latino activities at the Smithsonian Institution with regard to exhibitions, committees, special events, and projects.
+Material includes correspondence and memoranda pertaining to the Latino Media Advisory Committee; reports and meeting minutes of the Smithsonian Latino Oversight Committee; Hispanic Heritage Month articles and …

 The papers of painter and educator Max Beckmann measure 1.4 linear feet and date from 1917 to 1954.
 The collection documents Beckmann's art career in Germany as well as New York and includes biographical material, correspondence, printed material and photographs.

 REEL 1779: 2 published books, WALDO DER PFAHLBAUER, 1927, and BUERGERWAPPEN IN FRIEDBERG, 1930, illustrated by Barnas; illustrated articles; lists of publications, illustrations, and articles by and about Barnas; clippings; and 57 photographs of Barnas, his family, etchings, and paintings.